Campfire

 Worcester County announced the cancellation of their outdoor burn ban effective immediately on November 21.
 The Ocean City Fire Department says open-air burning is still not permitted with the City without a permit, though beach bonfire permits have resumed.

-All of Delaware remains under burn bans as of Thursday morning.
 Accomack County in Virginia also lifted their burn ban Thursday.
+On Monday, Delaware also lifted their statewide ban.

 Digital Content Producer